'It's everyone' - Casemiro suggests entire Brazil team united against hosting Copa America

 When is the Copa America scheduled to start?

 The tournament is supposed to start on June 13.
-If Brazilian players don't speak about the issue again until after the Paraguay game, as Casemiro has suggested will happen, then there would be just a five-day window for CONMEBOL to react to their statement before action kicks off.
+If Brazilian players don't speak about the issue again until after the Paraguay game, as Casemiro has suggested will be the case, then there would be just a five-day window for CONMEBOL to react to their statement before action kicks off.

 Despite reports of a potential boycott, it's worth noting that no one in the organisation has publicly identified that as an option.
 Everyone has remained intentionally private about the behind-the-scenes conversations taking place.